 And why is she my face to the world?

-I was not born in a manor, nor have I been fortunate enough to see the Roman campagna.
-Neither do I look fetching in bright yellow bonnets…. 😉
+I was not born in a manor, nor have I been fortunate enough to see the Roman campagna, although I might consider wearing a bright yellow bonnet …. 😉

 Look at her body language, and read the expression on her face.
 I can almost see her raising one eyebrow (politely) at George Healy as he undoubtedly scrutinized her closely for many hours while he painted.
 He captured something true about her character that transcends art.
 This painting says,